Sterling Renaissance Festival: "Lost Warwick"

 In the summer of 2020 the COVID-19 pandemic forced the cancellation of the regular season.
 In response, creative director Gary Izzo teamed up with members of the regular cast and independent performers to write, produce, and film an original six-episode story entitled "The Legend of Lost Warwick".
 The story follows the leading citizens of Sterling (the Lord and Lady Mayor, the Sheriff, and others) trying to plan for a pending visit from the Queen of England, when they realize that the entire village has mysteriously vanished.
 New installments aired weekly on Saturday afternoons during what would have been the festival's usual run (July 11 through Aug.
 15), with previous episodes becoming available for on-demand streaming.
 There was also a live "Tavern Talk" episode on the preceding (Friday) evening.
 Each Saturday episode not only furthered the story, but also showcased artisans, musicians, and stage shows, and was interspersed with live discussion from the Warwick Inn featuring a different special guest.
 The show was filmed on the Festival grounds, and all profits went to Renaissance Entertainers Services and Crafters United (RESCU).

-In August 2021, 19 cast-members of the 26-person Wyldewood Players cast walked out on their contracts on the last weekend due to concern over a single breakthrough infection case of COVID-19 within the cast.
-All cast members were fully vaccinated and boosted, as required by the Festival.
-The Festival paid them their full pay for the final weekend anyway.
-Independent festival acts stepped up to cover the 24 missing stage shows in an extraordinary act of support.
-The "show went on," and the festival was saved from grave financial risk in its recovery from the previous cancelled season.